-Feel free to contact me or leave a comment if I missed any disadvantages.
+Feel free to contact me or comment if I missed any disadvantages.

 6. If Your Ride Is Not on Strava, It Didn’t Happen

-When I started cycling, I didn’t have a cyclo-computer, so I tracked my rides using a phone.
+When I started cycling, I didn’t have a bike computer, so I tracked my rides using a phone.

 The worst things that could happen were that my smartphone ran out of battery or I forgot to turn on tracking.

-Sometimes, I forget to recharge my cyclo-computer, so it ends like this:
+Sometimes, I forget to recharge my cycling computer, so it ends like this: